albertxavierlopez/Google-Store-Kaggle-Competition/README.md

-# Logistic regression developed for the Google Store Kaggle competition.
+# Logistic regression model developed for the Google Store Kaggle competition.

 Introduction to the "Google Analytics Customer Revenue Prediction".